Facts really do matter. Science and fact should replace the current raft of ideology and myth.

 Study results indicate blood and oral fluid (saliva) THC concentrations are relatively poor or inconsistent indicators of cannabis-induced impairment.
 A cannabis-inexperienced person can ingest a large oral dose of THC and be completely unfit to drive yet register extremely low blood and oral fluid THC concentrations, whilst an experienced cannabis user might smoke a joint, show very high THC concentrations, but show little if any impairment.

-Does Cannabis Impair Driving Like Alcohol Does?
+Does Cannabis Impair Driving (Like Alchohol Does)?

 Cannabis produces little or no car-handling impairment in driving studies.
 This is consistently less than moderate doses of alcohol and many legal medications.
 For some people, cannabis may play a role in their bad driving.
 However, the overall rate of accidents does not appear to be significantly affected by use, and people who frequently use cannabis appear to develop a tolerance to its impairing effects.